MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 |**Virtual machines**     |  For virtual machines hosted on-premises or in other clouds that require their logs collected, use the following data connectors: <br><br>    - **Windows Security Events using AMA**<br>    - Events via **Defender for Endpoint** (for server)<br>- **Syslog**       |
 |**Network virtual appliances / on-premises sources**     |   For network virtual appliances or other on-premises sources that generate Common Event Format (CEF) or SYSLOG logs, use the following data connectors: <br><br>- **Syslog via AMA** <br>- **Common Event Format (CEF) via AMA** <br><br>   For more information, see, [Ingest Syslog and CEF messages to Microsoft Sentinel with the Azure Monitor Agent](/azure/sentinel/connect-cef-syslog-ama?branch=main&tabs=single%2Ccef%2Cportal).    |

-When you're done, search in the Microsoft Sentinel **Content hub** for other devices and Software as a service (SaaS) apps that require logs to be sent to Microsoft Sentinel.
+When you're done, search in the Microsoft Sentinel **Content hub** for other devices and software as a service (SaaS) apps that require logs to be sent to Microsoft Sentinel.

 For more information, see [Discover and manage Microsoft Sentinel out-of-the-box content ](/azure/sentinel/sentinel-solutions-deploy).

 ## Step 2: Enable user entity behavior analytics

-After setting up data connectors in Microsoft Sentinel, make sure to enable [user entity behavior analytics](/azure/sentinel/identify-threats-with-entity-behavior-analytics) to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
+After setting up data connectors in Microsoft Sentinel, make sure to enable user entity behavior analytics to identify suspicious behavior  that could lead to phishing exploits and eventually attacks such as ransomware.
 Often, anomaly detection through UEBA is the best method for detecting Zero-day exploits early on.

-Data sources required:

--   Active Directory logs (Microsoft Defender for Identity)
--   Microsoft Entra ID
-    -   Audit Logs
-    -   Azure Activity
--   Security Events
--   Sign in Logs

 Using UEBA allows Microsoft Sentinel to build behavioral profiles of your organization's entities across time and peer group to identify anomalous activity.
 This added utility aids in an expedition of determining if an asset has been compromised.
 Since it identifies peer group association this can also aid in determining the blast radius of said compromise.

+For more information, see [Identify threats with entity behavior analytics](/azure/sentinel/identify-threats-with-entity-behavior-analytics)

 ## Step 3: Enable analytic rules